GrownPlanet/tzip/readme.md

 A simple file compressor using Huffman encoding.

 Should you use this?
 No, it is inefficient, single threaded and full of bugs.

+## todo
+- don't write usize to the file => compatible between 32 and 64 bit machines
+- add async support
+- add some other algorithms
+    - which ones?